 A new material set from NIST can aid in the evaluation and development of fiber identification methods.
-We will be offering a unit free of charge (plus shipping and handling) in exchange for your feedback, which will help us improve and further develop the material.
+We are offering a unit free of charge (plus shipping and handling) until July 1, 2026 in exchange for your feedback by August 1, 2026, which will help us improve and further develop the material.

 This project is a part of NIST’s Circular Economy Program, whose goal is to leverage expertise in measurement science, standards, and technology to support stakeholders in addressing circular supply chain challenges.
 This project falls specifically in the textiles focus of the program.
 Please visit the Circular Economy Textiles page to learn more about our other efforts.